Quick tip: A high Hb is often not due to a primary haematological problem.

 Light chains are a distal fragment of the immunoglobulin protein (purple lines on the below image)

 A standard serum free light chain screen will report Kappa and Lambda light chain levels and a ratio of Kappa:Lamba.
 The reference range varies between hospitals- please see you local reference range.

-A proportional rise in light chain subtypes is seen in inflammation and renal impairment e.g kappa and lambda levels of around 150mg/L, but the ratio of one to the other is maintained.
+A proportional rise in light chain subtypes is seen in inflammation and renal impairment.
+For example a patient has both kappa and lambda levels raised to around 150mg/L, but the ratio of one to the other is maintained.
 Alternatively there may be one that is only just outside the reference range.

 A significant imbalance in this ratio however may be in keeping with myeloma; either as part of a paraprotein or as part of a light-chain only myeloma.

-If a significant discrepancy is identified between the light chains, as in the bottom example, investigate as per the Myeloma workup section
+If a significant discrepancy is identified between the light chains, as in the bottom example, investigate as per the Myeloma workup section.